-- (a) Grade of work equivalent to C+ (b) Principles of Education (314) - (c) Educational Psychology (202) - (d) Methods course in major field - Prospective ELEMENTARY 3.
-Course REQUIREMENTS FOR Teachers: (Kindergarten through Grade 8.) - A. Prospective elementary teachers may select majors and minors from the list under 2A, p.
-40. Two of these must be in subjects or subject fields taught in the elementary grades. - Prospective elementary teachers are advised preferably to select four minors as follows: - (1) English studies: Credits earned in English literature, Rhetoric, Speech, Reading. - (2) Art studies: Music, Fine Arts, Industrial Arts, Drawing. - (3) Social studies: Economics, History, Political Science, Sociology, Ethics. - (4) Science studies: Biology, Geography, Physics, Chemistry, Psychology (not Psychology 202).
+- (a) Grade of work equivalent to C+(b) Principles of Education (314) - (c) Educational Psychology (202) (d) Methods course in major field - 3.
+Course REQUIREMENTS FOR Prospective ELEMENTARY Teachers: (Kindergarten through Grade 8.) - A. Prospective elementary teachers may select majors and minors from the list under 2A, p.
+41. Two of these must be in subjects or subject fields taught in the elementary grades. - Prospective elementary teachers are advised preferably to select four minors as follows: - (1) English studies: Credits earned in English literature, Rhetoric, Speech, Reading. - (2) Art studies: Music, Fine Arts, Industrial Arts, Drawing. - (3) Social studies: Economics, History, Political Science, Sociology, Ethics. - (4) Science studies: Biology, Geography, Physics, Chemistry, Psychology (not Psychology 202).

-C. Subject requirements:
+Subject requirements:

-(2) English 103-4 6 hours (3) History 6 hours (4) Biology 109, 110 6 hours (5) Foreign language 4 semesters of one foreign language high school may have this credit applied toward the fulfillment of the college language requirement, if the same language is continued.
+- (2) English 103-4 6 hours (3) History 6 hours - (5) Foreign language.....4 semesters of one foreign language Students who have earned credit for foreign language in high school may have this credit applied toward the fulfillment of the college language requirement, if the same language is continued.